Wuodan/docker-dehydrated-duckdns-cron/README.md

-# docker-dehydrated-cloudflare-cron
+# docker-dehydrated-duckdns-cron

-Runs [lukas2511/dehydrated](https://github.com/lukas2511/dehydrated) with [kappataumu/letsencrypt-cloudflare-hook](https://github.com/kappataumu/letsencrypt-cloudflare-hook) as a cron job to acquire and update [Let’s Encrypt](https://letsencrypt.org/) certificates by DNS-01 challenge using [CloudFlare](https://www.cloudflare.com/) as the DNS provider.
+Runs [lukas2511/dehydrated](https://github.com/lukas2511/dehydrated) with [walcony/letsencrypt-DuckDNS-hook](https://github.com/walcony/letsencrypt-DuckDNS-hook) as a cron job to acquire and update [Let’s Encrypt](https://letsencrypt.org/) certificates by DNS-01 challenge using [Duck DNS](https://www.duckdns.org) as the DNS provider.

 For using with single domain:
 ```